Notifications for Confluent Cloud

 Confluent Cloud notification edit icon

-• Email - Enter one or more roles or users to receive notification emails.
+• Email - Click Add recipients and enter one or more roles or users to receive notification emails.
 Email will be checked by default for Recommended and Required notification types, and the OrganizationAdmin role configured by default to receive emails.

-• Webhook - To add a new integration, click Add a webhook URL and enter a Name for the integration and the Webhook URL.
+• Webhook - To add a new integration, click Add Webhook URL and enter a Name for the integration.

 The webhook will receive messages in the following format: